 And city governments do all this within a resource constraint.
 Villages on steep hills are different from the villages on the flat plains.
 Snow and ice present opportunities to public works departments that sandstorms do not.
 In many ways, communities and cities often feel similar to other places, but they aren’t exactly the same.

-Although there is a lot we can understand about undifferentiated cities by examining the actions of other cities (as the classic studies of Atlanta by Floyd Hunter in the 1950s and Clarence Stone in the 1990s, New Haven by Robert Dahl in the 1960s, and Middletown by the Linds in the 1930s demonstrate), not everything -- and it might be more accurate to say, very little -- can be replicated by another city or town
+Although there is a lot we can understand about undifferentiated cities by examining the actions of other cities (as the classic studies of Atlanta by Floyd Hunter in the 1950s and Clarence Stone in the 1990s, New Haven by Robert Dahl in the 1960s, and Middletown by the Linds in the 1930s demonstrate), not everything -- and it might be more accurate to say, very little -- can be replicated by another city or town."

 A Closer Look at Best Practices

-and/or county mandates or simply due to the inevitable unique qualities that all local government communities possess, there are few best practice templates that are transferable in an "off-the-shelf" form.
+Best practices are undeniably challenging to replicate.
+Whether the obstacles are due to state, cityand/or county mandates or simply due to the inevitable unique qualities that all local government communities possess, there are few best practice templates that are transferable in an "off-the-shelf" form.

 But does the concept of best or leading practices have to be a zero-sum game?
 Can we accept the fact that these practices, while challenging to replicate, do exist in various forms and are actively being implemented by local governments across the United States and internationally?